WebAssembly/component-model/design/mvp/WIT.md

 ```

 The kebab name of the `import` or `export` is the name of the corresponding item
 in the final component.
-Note that kebab names cannot overlap and must be unique,
-even between imports and exports.

-Note that in the component model imports to a component either use an ID or a
+In the component model imports to a component either use an ID or a
 kebab-name, and in WIT this is reflected in the syntax:

 ```wit